GSOC members can attend geological field trips led by professional geologists.

 Field trips include both short local field trips and more adventurous multi-day overnight trips.
 Most trips require registering participants to be GSOC members.
 Registrants should be logged in before attempting to register.

-GSOC is working hard to plan field trips for 2024.
-Please stay tuned for more information, which will be announced in the monthly email to members.
-The posted schedule on the home page will be revised and trip descriptions added below as plans are set.
+GSOC is working hard to plan field trips for 2025.
+Please stay tuned for more information, which will be announced in the bimonthly email to members.
+The posted schedule on the home page will be revised and official trip descriptions added below in the Field Trips preparing for registration section as plans are set.

 Members should receive an email shortly after midnight on the eve of the registration kickoff date that will contain a registration link.
 Registration dates are shown on the field trip schedule on the home page of the website.
 Members should use the button on the email to register - please disregard the button shown on the website because our membership platform adds those automatically and they don’t go to the right page for signup.
 Each member will only be able to register themselves and one guest.
 If you want to go, register as soon as possible because our trips are popular and sell out quickly.